MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// will be `None`.
     pub block_sizes: Option<BlockSizeRange>,

-    /// The number of input audio ports available pub num_input_ports: usize,
+    /// The number of input audio channels available pub num_in_channels: usize,
-    /// The number of output audio ports available pub num_output_ports: usize,
+    /// The number of output audio channels available pub num_out_channels: usize,

-    /// The layout of the input audio ports pub input_channel_layout: ChannelLayout,
+    /// The layout of the input audio channels pub in_channel_layout: ChannelLayout,
-    /// The layout of the output audio ports pub output_channel_layout: ChannelLayout,
+    /// The layout of the output audio channels pub out_channel_layout: ChannelLayout,

     /// If `true` then it means that the application can request to take
     /// exclusive access of the device to improve latency.